mikeycao/statePUN/README.md

 ## Citing statePUN

-`statePUN` is made available under a Creative Commons CC0 1.0 license, meaning it is dedicated to the public domain and may be freely used, shared, and modified.

 Suggested citation:

 Cao, Michael.
 2026. _statePUN: State-level panel covariates for estimating mass punishment and sociodemographic disparity, 2000–2018_(v1.0.0) [Data set], https://github.com/mikeycao/statePUN.